zkxs/jinx/README.md

 > - The required permission/role for a command can be customized in the server's Integration settings.
 > - `/user_info` can also be used from the context menu: look for "Apps"/"List Jinxxy licenses" when you right-click a
 >   user in your server.
-> - In the event that a Jinx update causes commands to become outdated, you can run `/init` again with no parameters to reinstall all
->   commands to your server.

 ## License & Legal